-Figure 2: Common Polycyclic Aromatic Hydrocarbons
+Figure 2: Common Polycyclic Aromatic Hydrocarbons Source: www.truthaboutcoaltar.com

 Due to their potential toxicity1 and distribution in the environment, including air, soils, and sediments, some PAHs (16 total) have been listed as priority pollutants by the United States Environmental Protection Agency.
 It is important to note that in general, most PAHs do not dissolve in water but, instead, bind to sediments.
 When sediments become suspended in water, PAHs can be transported with the sediment.